Tiger & Bunny: Plot

 The series takes place in "NC 1978" in a re-imagined version of New York City called Stern Bild City, where 45 years before, superpowered individuals known as "NEXT" (an acronym standing for Noted Entities with eXtraordinary Talents) started appearing.
 Some of them became superheroes.
 Each of the city's most famous superheroes work for a sponsor company and their uniforms also contain advertising for real-life companies.
 Their heroic activity is broadcast on the popular television show "Hero TV", where they accumulate points for each heroic feat accomplished (arresting criminals or saving civilians, for example) and the best ranked hero of the season is crowned "King of Heroes".

 The story mainly focuses on veteran hero Kotetsu T. Kaburagi, a.k.a.
 Wild Tiger, who is assigned a new partner: a young man with the same power named Barnaby Brooks, Jr. However, Barnaby and Kotetsu have conflicting opinions on how a superhero should act as they investigate the murder of Barnaby's parents.
 In addition, the appearance of a homicidal vigilante NEXT named "Lunatic" makes the public question the place of heroes in the city.

 While the story has a villain of the week structure, an overarching narrative focuses on the unsolved murder of Barnaby's parents.
 Although the series' first half sees Barnaby defeat the apparent murderer, thanks to Kotetsu, the second half reveals the true culprit is unknown.
-In the second half, Kotetsu becomes conflicted between his loyalty to Barnaby's quest and taking of his young daughter Kaede.
+In the second half, Kotetsu becomes conflicted between his loyalty to Barnaby's quest and taking care of his young daughter Kaede.
 Kotetsu learns his powers will eventually disappear leading him to abandon his job.
 Barnaby feels betrayed by Kotetsu, who does not tell him the true reason he's retiring.
 One of Barnaby's caretakers plans to take over the hero system.
 He brainwashes all the heroes to kill Kotetsu and creates a series of robots to replace them.
 With Kaede's help, Kotetsu helps most of their allies recover their memories.
 After their eventual victory, Kotetsu confesses the real reason for his retirement to his allies.
 Finally, Kotetsu decides to remain as a superhero even though his powers will become more limited.